griptape-ai/griptape-trade-school/docs/courses/shotgrid-client/07_method.md

 ### Add method logic

 We can now add the logic to the method that defines how we use the parameters we've just passed.
-Using a parameter within a Griptape Tool is pretty straightforward, you just access it with `params["values"][PARAMATER]`.
+Using a parameter within a Griptape Tool is pretty straightforward, you just access it with `params["values"][PARAMETER]`.
 For example, if I want the name of the method we passed, I can do `params["values"]["method"]`.
 Or if I want the parameters, I can query `params["values"]["params"]`.

 So in this method, we're going to do the following: